psbleep/pod-store/README.md

     pod unencrypt-store

-Podcasts and episodes can be marked with tags:
+Podcasts and episodes can be marked with tags.
+The `tag` command allows tagging a single podcast or episode:

-    pod tag podcast-name tag-name
+    pod tag -p podcast-name -t tag-name
-    pod tag podcast-name tag-name --episode episode-id
+    pod tag -p podcast-name -e episode-id -t tag-name

-Note that to reference an episode to tag you will need the episode ID.
-You can get that using the `ls --verbose --episodes` command.

-Podcasts and episodes can be untagged with a similar command:
+You can also tag groups of podcasts, or episodes, or episodes for a particular podcast:

-    pod untag podcast-name tag-name
+    pod tag --podcasts -t tag-name
-    pod untag podcast-name tag-name --episode episode-id
+    pod tag --episodes -t tag-name

-Episodes can be tagged in groups:

-    pod tag-episodes tag-name
+    pod tag -p podcast-name --episodes -t tag-name

+By default, the `tag` command works on groups of items.
+By default, it tags episodes.

-By default you will be prompted to select which episodes to apply the tag too, but you can bulk aply the tag to every episode in the group without being prompted:
+When tagging groups of items, you can interactively select which items to tag or apply the tag to the whole group by using the `interactive` and `bulk` mode options:

-    pod tag-episodes tag-name --bulk

-Either mode can be restricted to episodes for a single podcast:

-    pod tag-episodes -p podcast-name tag-name
+    pod tag --podcasts --interactive -t tag-name

-A similar command allows untagging episodes in groups:

-    pod untag-episodes tag-name
+    pod tag --episodes --bulk -t tag-name

+By default, group tagging operations are run in interactive mode.
+Bulk mode tagging operations will prompt the user for a single confirmation, unless you pass in the `force` flag:

-    pod untag-episodes tag-name --bulk
+    pod tag --episodes --bulk --force -t tag-name

+Any of the tagging commands can be used to remove tags (rather than apply them) using the `untag` option:

-    pod untag-episodes -p podcast-name tag-name
+    pod tag --untag --episodes -t tag-name

 ## Configuration